ibm-cloud-docs/containers/cli-ks-plugin.md

 `--pod-subnet SUBNET`
 :    In the first cluster that you create in a VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
 :    When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.
-:   :    All pods that are deployed to a worker node are assigned a private IP address in the `172.17.0.0/18` range by default.
+:    All pods that are deployed to a worker node are assigned a private IP address in the `172.17.0.0/18` range by default.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
 :    For VPC clusters, you can specify the subnet size by including it in the `--pod-subnet` option.
 For example: `--pod-subnet 0.0.0.0/X` where `X` is the required pod subnet size.
-Then pod subnet is then automatically selected.
-When allocating the pod subnet automatically, the allocation will start from `172.17.0.0`, the maximum subnet is limited to `13`, and the minimum subnet size is limited to `23`.
+The pod subnet is then automatically selected.
+When allocating the pod subnet automatically, the allocation starts from `172.17.0.0`, the maximum subnet is limited to `13`, and the minimum subnet size is limited to `23`.
 For more information, see [Configuring VPC subnets](/docs/containers?topic=containers-vpc-subnets).
      The subnet that you choose must be within one of the following ranges.
      - `172.17.0.0 - 172.17.255.255`
      - `172.21.0.0 - 172.31.255.255`